darklang/dark/README.md

 - static typing and error checking the whole way through
 - automatic sitemap, rss feed
 - automatic AMP, opengraph, twitter card, FB-optimized page
--

 use cases:
 - build twitter
 - build a sales pipeline, semi-automated emails, calendering, check support tickets, build org structure
 - build bug tracking site which tells customers when their tickets are done, integrated with slack and github
-- build accounting reconsiliation pipeline, with human in the loop
+- build accounting reconciliation pipeline, with human in the loop